 They provide you with the comfort factor of being able to blame someone else if your investments head nowhere.

-Knowing What to Look At When Selecting a Stockbroker
+Knowing What to Look at When Selecting an Investment Stockbroker or Adviser

-Most investors in the UK don’t need a stockbroker, except occasionally when you can find a no-frills firm to buy or sell shares for you online.
-But if you’re more serious, then shop around to find a stockbroker who’s right for you.
+Most investors in the UK don’t need a stockbroker, except occasionally, when you can find a no-frills firm to buy or sell shares for you online.
+But if you’re more serious, then shop around to find a stockbroker (or adviser – the terms are often interchangeable) who’s right for you.